Balayage vs Ombre hair coloring techniques – what makes these techniques so popular and how can you spot the differences?

 What is balayage?

-Also coming from a french word, balayage means sweeping.
+Also coming from a French term, the word balayage means sweeping.
 In the hairstyling world, this means doing balayage highlights that are hand-painted or swept along the surface of the hair.

-The process begins with an application directly from the roots and gradually becomes heavier as it comes through the ends.
-The ends are in the lightest color.
+The balayage technique begins with an application directly from the roots and gradually becomes heavier as it comes through the ends of your hair.
+The ends are in a lighter shade.

-Since the hair color or the lightener is concentrated on the surface of each section, the inside parts remain darker.
+Since the hair color or the lightener is concentrated on the surface of each section, the inside parts remain a darker shade.
 This is how you get a super beautiful, natural look.

 What kinds of balayage are there?